|

 The

-Architect's Workshop has tuned its modus-operandi to fully adapt to
+Architect's Workshop continually tunes its modus-operandi to fully deploy its

-Building Information Modeling (BIM) in order to professionally craft in
+Building Information Management methodology in order to professionally craft in

 a more "enjoyable" manner.

-the contemporary practice of Architecture, so that the latter may
+the then contemporary practice of Architecture, so that the latter would

 respond to three formidable forces of adaptation pressuring the